Ankle Brachial Index Test

 What are the risks of an ankle brachial index test?

 For most people, there are no risks with having an ABI test.
-This test is not advised
+This test isn't advised

 if you have a blood clot in your leg.
 You might need a different type of test if you